rainruse/cwmp-logger/README.md

 2. CWMP is an older protocol built on SOAP (XML) RPC.
 Using an older tech stack fits the vibe.
 Perl's `XML::LibXML` module has a high-level API that makes it easy to extract values from XML documents using XPath style query strings.
-Using `findall()` from Python's `xml.etree.ElementTree` would probably also work, but doing it in Perl is more interesting.
+Using Python's `xml.etree.ElementTree` would probably also work, but doing it in Perl is more interesting.

 3. It's easy to get nginx + fcgiwrap working on Debian and easy to keep them current with security updates.
 No need to worry about getting infected with